allegro/turnilo/README.md

 npm install -g turnilo
 ```

-Start off by running an example with Covid-19 and Wikipedia datasets
+Start off by running turnilo with example datasets
 and open [http://localhost:9090/](http://localhost:9090/).

 ```
-turnilo --examples
+turnilo run-examples
 ```

-Or connect to the existing Druid broker using `--druid` command line option.
+Or connect to the existing Druid broker using `connect-druid` command.
 Turnilo will automatically introspect your Druid broker and figure out available datasets.

 ```
-turnilo --druid http[s]://druid-broker-hostname[:port]
+turnilo connect-druid http[s]://druid-broker-hostname[:port]
 ```

 ## Documentation